This disorder is caused by mutations in certain genes.

 Type III osteogenesis imperfecta is the most severe type that does not cause death.
 Children with this type are very short and have curving of the spine and frequent fractures.
 This type causes bones to often break after very minor injuries, usually when children begin to walk.
 These children also have a large skull and a triangular face shape caused by overdevelopment of the head and underdevelopment of the face bones.
 Chest deformities are common.
 The color of the sclerae varies.

-Type IV osteogenesis imperfecta is a moderate type.
+Type IV osteogenesis imperfecta ranges widely in severity and can cause deformities.
 Children with this type have bones that fracture easily during childhood before puberty.
 The sclerae are typically white.
 Children are short.
-Children with this type may benefit from treatment.
+Children with this type may benefit from treatment, and the survival rate is high.

 Diagnosis of Osteogenesis Imperfecta